alexearnshaw/making-it-pretty/posts/firstpost.md

 ---
-title: This is my first post.
+title: Agile Lean Ireland 2019 Review
-description: This is a post on My Blog about agile frameworks.
+description: This is a review of the ALI 2019 conference I attended.
 date: 2018-05-01
 tags:
   - another-tag
 layout: layouts/post.njk
+featuredImage: /images/uploads/ali2019.JPG
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.